ThePandalorian/thepandalorian.github.io/_pages/quotes.md

 <br>

 ---
 <div style="text-align: center">“The heart and soul of much mathematics consists of the fact that the ‘same’ object can be presented to us in different ways. [...]
-This  issue  has  been  with  us,  of  course,  forever:  the general question of <i>abstraction</i>, as separating what we want from what we are presented with.
-It is neatly packaged in the Greek verb <i>aphairein</i>, as interpreted by Aristotle in the later books of the <i>Metaphysics</i> to mean simply separation: if it is <i>whiteness</i> we  want  to  think  about,  we  must  somehow separate it from <i>white horse, white house, white hose</i> and all the other white things that it invariably <i>must</i> come along with, in order for us to experience it at all”</div>
+This  issue  has  been  with  us,  of  course,  forever:  the general question of <i>abstraction</i>, as separating what we want from what we are presented with.[...] if it is <i>whiteness</i> we  want  to  think  about,  we  must  somehow separate it from <i>white horse, white house, white hose</i> and all the other white things that it invariably <i>must</i> come along with, in order for us to experience it at all”</div>
 <br>
 <div style="text-align: right"> - <a href='https://people.math.harvard.edu/~mazur/preprints/when_is_one.pdf'>Barry Mazur</a></div>
 <br>